capybara-club/kernel_tools/README.md

 This function is available in this library at `kernel_tools.linalg.cusolver_mg_eigh`

 The function to estimate workspace size for a future run is `kernel_tools.linalg.cusolver_mg_eigh_workspace_requirements`

+The workspace is split between all of the devices, so as you add more devices keeping the N static, the workspace requirement per device goes down.
+This workspace does not include the memory necessary to store the matrix.

 ### Performance